hiddify/hiddify.com/docs/index.md

 ## Frequently Asked Questions

-Here’s the updated text with emojis for added engagement:

----

 ??? question "How can I make sure that Hiddify is safe?"
     To make sure Hiddify is secure, you can take the following steps: